14 Best Answering Services for Small Business in 2026

 Rosie AI markets specifically to home services, which puts it closest to Claudessa in positioning.
 Onboarding works by scanning your website and building a knowledge base from what it finds.
 Enter your URL and Rosie builds a profile in about 5 minutes.
 That's fast — but it only captures what's already published on your site.
 If your website doesn't mention your service area boundaries or emergency rates, neither does Rosie.

 At $49/mo for 250 minutes, the pricing is fair but it's 5x Claudessa's base.
-Per-minute billing means longer calls cost more — a 6-minute emergency call about a burst pipe eats 6 minutes vs. a flat $0.29 per call elsewhere.
+Per-minute billing means longer calls cost more — a 6-minute emergency call about a burst pipe eats 6 minutes vs. a $0.29/call overage after the included allowance elsewhere.
 Check out our full answering service cost breakdown to compare billing models.

 Pros